+38268656112 (WhatsApp & Telegram)

 For the above-listed categories of the unemployed, the employer does not pay:

-- Contributions for the mandatory social insurances on wages (pension and disability insurance, health insurance contributions, contributions for unemployment insurance, contributions for the Labor Fund);
+- Contributions for mandatory social insurance on wages (pension and disability insurance, health insurance contributions, contributions for unemployment insurance, contributions for the Labor Fund);

 - Tax on personal income.